favour-design/Conference-page-Favour-Godiya/README.md

 * Visual Studio Code

 ## Functionalities
-This is just a site to great awareness about the HTML programme, its date and venue also included its it map direction.
+To create great awareness about the conference, easy access for others to get an accurate direction of the conference venue and register for the conference with ease.

 ### Sources
 This project is inspired by https://jolly-kalam-23776e.netlify.app/styledconferences/index.html